English society: Communications and travel

+Science and sanitation

 The Victorians were impressed by science and progress, and felt that they could improve society in the same way as they were improving technology.
-The model town of Saltaire was founded, along with others, as a planned environment with good sanitation and many civic, educational and recreational facilities, although it lacked a pub, which was regarded as a focus of dissent.
-Similar sanitation reforms, prompted by the Public Health Acts 1848 and 1869, were made in the crowded, dirty streets of the existing cities, and soap was the main product shown in the relatively new phenomenon of advertising.
-Victorians also strove to improve society through many charities and relief organisations such as the Salvation Army, the RSPCA and the NSPCC, and at the same time there were many people such as Florence Nightingale trying to reform areas of public life.
-Another new institution was Robert Peel's "peelers", one of the earliest formal police forces.
+The model town of Saltaire was founded in the 1850s, was one of several created as a planned environment with good sanitation, civic, educational and recreational facilities.
+It deliberately lacked a pub.
+Similar sanitation reforms were prompted by the Public Health Acts 1848 and 1869.
+Progress was made in the crowded, dirty streets of the existing cities.
+Soap was the main product shown in the relatively new phenomenon of advertising.

+Victorians strove to improve society through many charities and relief organisations such as the Salvation Army, the RSPCA and the NSPCC.
+At the same time there were many people who used Florence Nightingale as a model in working to reform sanitary areas of public life.

 Women and the family

 Reformers organised many movements to obtain greater rights for women; voting rights did not come until the next century.
 The Married Women's Property Act 1882 meant that women did not lose their right to their own property when they got married and could divorce without fear of poverty, although divorce was frowned upon and very rare during the 19th century.
 It is too much to claim that the Victorians "invented childhood," but they deemed it the most significant phase of life.
 The trend was towards smaller families, probably because of the rise of modern inner-directed families, coupled with lower infant mortality rates and longer life spans.
-Legislation reduced the working hours of children while raising the minimum working age, and the passing of the Education Act 1870 set the basis for universal primary education.
+Legislation reduced the working hours of children while raising the minimum working age, and the passing of the Elementary Education Act 1870 set the basis for universal primary education.

 In local government elections, unmarried women ratepayers received the right to vote in the Municipal Franchise Act 1869.
 This right was confirmed in the Local Government Act 1894 and extended to include some married women.
 By 1900, more than 1 million women were registered to vote in local government elections in England.